 Please consider scheduling your one hour appointment with God.

-You may also contact Julie Woodruff in the parish office at 616-866-0931 to schedule your time.
+You may contact Julie Woodruff in the parish office at 616-866-0931 to schedule your group time.
+Please visit the Perpetual Adoration Webpage for more.

 This program IS NOT to raise more money for our parish.
 The purpose is to teach children the joy of helping others and giving to God out of gratitude for all that God has given to them.